This exemplary of

 for treatment and rehabilitation.

-In the picture: griffin vulture (Gyps fulvus)
+In the picture: Griffon vulture (Gyps fulvus)

-Common name: bearded vulture
+Common name: Griffon vulture

 Family: Accipitridae